mcliment/mcliment.github.io/_posts/2009-03-04-nhibernate-validator-custom-messages.markdown

 categories:
 - Programming
 tags:
-- .NET
+- .net
 - i18n
-- NHibernate
+- nhibernate
-- nhibernate validator
+- validator
 ---
 After an [interesting thread in nhusers](http://groups.google.com/group/nhusers/browse_thread/thread/2b9f29d75c52dd89?hl=en), I wrote this is a small post explaining how you can create a simple interpolator for [NHibernate Validator](http://nhforge.org/wikis/validator/nhibernate-validator-1-0-0-documentation.aspx) that replaces the default messages for your customized ones and as well treats messages for your custom validators.
 Everything with internationalization using resources.